 “Until we get this whole pandemic contained, we still have to follow the same recommendations — the same procedures for physical distancing, universal masking and avoiding indoor gatherings or large numbers of people until community spread is at a level that will allow us to return to normal.
 The vaccine is just one tool in our kit to fight the pandemic.
 By no means is it complete, nor is it a license to give up on the other tools that we have.”

-In order for us to ever reach herd immunity, about 50% to 80% of the population will need to be vaccinated.
+For us to ever reach herd immunity, about 50% to 80% of the population needs to be vaccinated.
 Dr. Abunasser is hopeful and believes that we will get there.

 “I think it’s exciting and the effectiveness of the COVID-19 vaccines really caught us all by surprise in a really good way.
 We’ve dealt with pandemics and infectious disease outbreaks in the past and if you look throughout history, the way we contained and controlled pandemics was by social distancing, hand washing and universal masking.
 Eventually, we eradicated many outbreaks with a mass national vaccination program and that’s where we are now.
 We need to meet this challenge head-on.
 We can handle it and we can get through this.”